History of Vikramgad Fort

 A full-fledged battle ensued when Dilir Khan and Khizr Khan decided to attack the Marathas under Sambhaji’s command.
 The two forces clashed near Vikramgad town.
 The battle began with initial skirmishes that were inconclusive.
 Both sides fought fiercely for 2-3 hours, resulting in heavy casualties.

 However, the battle remained inconclusive until the afternoon.
 The Marathas then began to gain the upper hand, inflicting severe casualties on the Mughal army.
 Khizr Khan was also wounded in the intense battle.
-Seeing this, the Mughal army started to flee toward Nashik, and the Marathas successfully routed them.
+Seeing this, the Mughal army fled toward Nashik, and the Marathas successfully routed them.
 The victory in the Battle of Vikramgad strengthened the Marathas’ hold on Kolistan.

 Source – Wikipedia